 • Connect to the travel router: On your cell phone/tablet/laptop, pull up available wireless networks.
 Select the name of the router network, which can usually be found listed on the back of the travel router itself.
 You’ll likely be asked to enter a password, which should be provided with the router instructions.
 You’ll be able to change the router network and password at a later point.

-• Connect the router in WISP/Hotspot mode: Log in to your router and follow the instructions to connect to the public hotel network in Hotspot/WISP (Wireless Internet Service Provider) mode.
+• Connect the router in WISP/Hotspot mode: Log in to your router and follow the router instructions to connect to the public hotel network in Hotspot/WISP (Wireless Internet Service Provider) mode.
 For instance, using this TP-Link router, you’ll be able to do the following:

 • Using a web browser on your device, visit http://tplinkwifi.net and follow the Quick Setup Wizard instructions, selecting WISP/Hotspot Router Mode.